2022 Arizona gubernatorial election

-The 2022 Arizona gubernatorial election occurred on November 8, 2022, to elect the next governor of Arizona, concurrently with other federal and state elections.
-Incumbent Republican Governor Doug Ducey was term-limited and ineligible to run for a third consecutive term.
-Democratic Arizona Secretary of State Katie Hobbs narrowly defeated Republican former television journalist Kari Lake.
+The 2022 Arizona gubernatorial election was held on November 8, 2022, to elect the governor of Arizona.
+Democratic secretary of state Katie Hobbs defeated Republican former television journalist Kari Lake.
+Hobbs succeeded Republican incumbent Doug Ducey who was term-limited and ineligible to seek a third term.

 Primaries were held on August 2 for both parties, with Lake winning the Republican nomination and Hobbs winning the Democratic nomination, making this the first gubernatorial election in Arizona history in which both major party candidates for governor were women.
-Hobbs became the fifth female governor of Arizona, with Arizona setting a record for the most female governors in American history.
-With the concurrent passage of Proposition 131, this was the last gubernatorial election in Arizona without a lieutenant governor on the ticket.
+With Hobbs elected the fifth female governor of Arizona, Arizona set a record for the most female governors in American history.
+The concurrent passage of Proposition 131, which establishes the office of lieutenant governor of Arizona, makes this the last gubernatorial election in Arizona to not have one.

-Going into the election, most polling had Lake leading and analysts generally considered the race to either be a tossup or leaning towards the Republican.
-Nonetheless, Hobbs won with 50.32% of the vote, becoming the first Democrat elected governor of Arizona since Janet Napolitano in 2006.
-This was the first gubernatorial election in the state since 2002 in which the margin of victory was less than 10 percent.
+Going into the election, most polling had Lake leading and analysts generally considered the race to either be a tossup or leaning Republican.
+Nonetheless, Hobbs won with 50.32% of the vote, becoming the first Democrat to win a gubernatorial election in Arizona since Janet Napolitano in 2006.
 Lake refused to concede and filed a post-election lawsuit in an attempt to overturn the results.
-Most of her lawsuit was rejected by all three levels of Arizona's state courts, with the remaining part dismissed at trial in May 2023.
+Most of her lawsuit was rejected by Arizona's state courts, with the remaining part dismissed at trial in May 2023.
 The race was riddled with voting machine issues, but did not prove to show any evidence of election fraud.

 This race was one of six Republican-held governorships up for election in 2022 in a state Joe Biden won in the 2020 presidential election.
-With a margin of 0.67%, it was the closest election in the state since the 1990–91 gubernatorial election and of the 2022 gubernatorial election cycle.
+With a margin of 0.67%, it was the closest gubernatorial election in the state since the 1990–91 election, and the closest of the 2022 cycle.
 According to Ron Brownstein of CNN in 2023, Hobbs won independent voters by 7 percentage points, which contributed to Lake's defeat.

+Background

+Arizona was a former longstanding Republican state; however, the state had been trending purple in recent years.
+In the presidential election two years prior, Democrat Joe Biden became the first Democrat to carry Arizona since 1996.
+In 2018 and 2020, Democrats also won the two Senate seats in the state.
+Additionally, Democrats took 5 of the 9 house seats in the state in the House.
+However, Arizona Republicans maintained control of the legislature after 2020, and won the previous governor race, maintaining a trifecta in the state.